twosatnams/catchup/README.md

-# Facebook-clone (Still thinking about the name)
+# Catch Up

 [Heroku link][heroku]

 [heroku]: http://<pending>.herokuapp.com

 ## Minimum Viable Product
-<pending> is a clone of Facebook built on Rails and Backbone.
+Catch Up is a clone of Facebook built on Rails and Backbone.
 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->